When we were younger, most of us hoped Social Security would be enough to take care of us as we aged. Unfortunately, most of us were wrong.

 Personal loans that you get through a bank or credit union are considered installment loans.
 Even automobile loans and mortgages are installment loans, as they have a fixed term and regular payment installments.

-The reason that payday loans are a possible exception is that many of them are meant to be paid back (with interest) by the time you get your next check.
+The reason that payday loans no credit check are a possible exception is that many of them are meant to be paid back (with interest) by the time you get your next check.
 In this sense, they are paid back in one payment instead of over multiple installments.

 Alternatives to Payday Loans